Mr4k/blog/content/incr-ray-tracer.md

 - Finance, especially to deal with large spreadsheet-like calculations.
 Most finance companies are a little vague about what they actually do, so I don't know too much about this use case.
 - Compliers, the rust compiler explored these techniques when building their incremental compilation features.
-- Databases, the company Materialize uses technology based on the Timely Dataflow Model developed by Microsoft Research to create a better streaming database.
+- Databases, the company [Materialize](https://materialize.io/) uses technology based on the [Timely Dataflow Model](https://cs.stanford.edu/~matei/courses/2015/6.S897/readings/naiad.pdf) developed by Microsoft Research to create a better streaming database.
-- User Interface, user interfaces are a perfect place for incremental computation because it's important to figure out which components you actually need to re-render when something on the page changes.
+- User Interfaces, user interfaces are a perfect place for incremental computation because it's important to figure out which components you actually need to re-render when something on the page changes.

 **How people shouldn't use Incremental Computation**
 Now we can get to the fun part.
 Over the last week, I tried to play around with Incremental (and picked up scraps of OCaml) to get a better idea of how to actually build incremental computations.